What is Spondylolisthesis?

 A CT scan or MRI scan can show a fracture or pars defect more clearly, plus exclude other potential pathologies such as malignancy, infections or spinal stenosis.
 They will also show whether any of the nearby facet joints or discs have suffered any degeneration.

-If spondylolisthesis is present, it is graded as I (mild), II, III, IV or V based on how far forward the vertebra has slipped.
+If spondylolisthesis is present, it is graded as I (mild), II, III, IV or V based on how far the vertebra has slipped.

 Classification by degree of the slippage, as measured as a percentage of the width of the vertebral body: